 Here are a few shade-tolerant varieties:

-This is all about perennials, but what if in case you are unaware about caring for your lovelies (perennials).
+This is all about perennials, but what if in case you are unaware of caring for your lovelies (perennials).
 So, let’s quickly dive in with the basic seasonal care for your perennials.

 Basic seasonal care for perennials